 What is the Basic Charge on my EWEB bill?

 These costs are fixed because EWEB incurs the same cost to build the line, install the pipe, and maintain the systems that deliver water and electricity to your home, regardless of how much energy or water you use in any given month.
+The basic charge is intended to ensure each customer is paying a fair share of the cost to access electric and water services.

 The quick answer is no. EWEB periodically completes what is known as a Cost of Service Analysis which determines how costs should be allocated and recovered through rates.
+The analysis shows a gap between EWEB fixed costs and revenue collected from the basic charge.

 Looking ahead, we will need to continue to design rate structures that reflect the true costs of providing electric and water services.